 - 5.2.1 The Chief Executive may delegate the management of a budget to permit the performance of a defined range of activities.
-This delegation must be in writing and be accompanied by a clear definition of:

-- a) the amount of the budget;

-- b) the purpose(s) of each budget heading;

-- c) individual and group responsibilities;

-- d) authority to exercise transfers between budgets;

-- e) achievement of planned levels of service; and

-- f) the provision of regular reports.

-- 5.2.2 The Chief Executive and delegated budget holders must not exceed the budgetary total or budget virement limits set by the Board.
+This delegation must be in writing and be accompanied by a clear definition of: - a) the amount of the budget. - b) the purpose(s) of each budget heading. - c) individual and group responsibilities. - d) authority to exercise transfers between budgets. - e) achievement of planned levels of service. - f) the provision of regular reports. - 5.2.2 The Chief Executive and delegated budget holders must not exceed the budgetary total or budget virement limits set by the Board.
 The Scheme of Delegation clearly sets out the authorisation limits.
 On no account can a member of staff authorise expenditure against a cost centre for which he or she is not an authorised signatory.
-A list of authorised signatories is kept by the Director of Finance, Performance and Estates. - 5.2.3 Any additions to the authorised signatory list should be approved by the Budget Holder and the Deputy Director of Finance. - 5.2.4 The Trust Board, acting upon the advice of the Director of Finance, Performance and Estates, will periodically review and approve the income and expenditure limits within which budget holders operate.
-These limits will be laid down in the Scheme of Delegation. - 5.2.5 Any budgeted funds not required for their designated purpose(s) revert to the immediate control of the Chief Executive, subject to any authorised use of virement. - 5.2.6 Non-recurring budgets should not be used to finance recurring expenditure without the authority in writing of the Chief Executive, as advised by the Executive Director of Finance, Performance and Estates.
+A list of authorised signatories is kept by the Chief Finance Officer.

+- 5.2.3 Any additions to the authorised signatory list should be approved by the Budget Holder and the Deputy Chief Finance Officer. - 5.2.4 The Trust Board, acting upon the advice of the Chief Finance Officer, will periodically review and approve the income and expenditure limits within which budget holders operate.
+These limits will be laid down in the Scheme of Delegation. - 5.2.5 Any budgeted funds not required for their designated purpose(s) revert to the immediate control of the Chief Executive, subject to any authorised use of virement. - 5.2.6 Non-recurring budgets should not be used to finance recurring expenditure without the authority in writing of the Chief Executive, as advised by the Chief Finance Officer.